Diamonds in the Rough

 A unique feature of Hotel Dusk is its storybook format.
 Players hold the DS sideways to experience the game’s dual-screened story, something that had only been done before by the Brain Age and Meteos series as well as a few niche games that never left Japan.
 Doing so places Hyde’s position on the left screen, as well as a visual representation of the hotel on the right screen.
 Conversations also take place in this format, with characters taking up either side of the handheld.
 The result is an experience that feels unique, and an opportunity to use both of the Dual Screens to their fullest.
 Since Hotel Dusk has a boatload of dialogue, the ability to read it in such a dynamic matter goes a long way towards nailing the game’s sense of place and purpose.

 Adding to the atmosphere of Hotel Dusk is its fantastic soundtrack.
 While its tracks aren’t orchestrated (and would have likely gone to waste given the DS’s tinny speakers), the 36 tracks that play throughout the game more than make up for this through their charm.
-From catchy elevator-music tunes like “Monochrome” and “Straight Chaser” or character pieces like “Easy Feeling” for the sleazy Louis, to melodic ballads like “Violet Sky” and “The Last Sleep,” Hotel Dusk’s music showcases a wide variety of emotions across the game’s length 20-hour story.
-The jazzy noir-inspired soundtrack is the perfect complement for the gripping narrative, and helps give each character in the game’s diverse roster a personality that feels distinct.
+From catchy elevator-music tunes like “Monochrome” and “Straight Chaser” or character pieces like “Easy Feeling” for the sleazy Louis, to melodic ballads like “Violet Sky” and “The Last Sleep,” Hotel Dusk’s music showcases a wide variety of emotions across the game’s lengthy 20-hour story.
+The jazzy, noir-inspired soundtrack is the perfect complement for the gripping narrative, and helps give each character in the game’s diverse roster a personality that feels distinct.

 For those of you who crave an exciting mystery or thriller, if Hotel Dusk’s four-minute introduction doesn’t stoke your interest, I don’t know what will.